scrapy/scrapy/docs/topics/extensions.rst

 ==========================================

 Not all available extensions will be enabled.
 Some of them usually depend on a particular setting.
-For example, the Cache extension is typically available but disabled by default unless you the :setting:`CACHE2_DIR` setting is set.
+For example, the HTTP Cache extension is available by default but disabled unless the :setting:`HTTPCACHE_DIR` setting is set.
 Both enabled and disabled extension can be accessed through the :ref:`ref-extension-manager`.

 Accessing enabled extensions